Noaemien/ada-template-website/final.md

 The **United Kingdom**, on the other hand, eliminated a combination of scientific concepts and countries, knocking out the **Periodic Table**, **Israel**, and **Japan**.

 Before revealing the outcome, we invite you to pause for a moment.
 Open the two pages, scroll through them, and trust your intuition.
 Which one *feels* more central, more connected, more influential?
 Sometimes, the winner can already be guessed by simply looking at the hubs themselves.

-**Click on the names and make your own prediction seeing the pages of the finalists !**

 ---